nishtahir/Mektory-Java-101/README.md

 ## Important keyboard shortcuts
-These shortcust work with the **Eclipse IDE**.
+These shortcuts work with the **Eclipse IDE**.
 They may require different combinations in other tools.

 ####Auto format code
 	 CTRL + Shift + F 	(Windows/Linux)